Cutthroat Island: Development

 When the film was produced, Geena Davis and director Renny Harlin were married.
 Harlin convinced producer Mario Kassar to cast Davis, who was until then known for light comedies, hoping it would turn her into an action-adventure star.
 Carolco, already deeply in debt when the film entered preproduction, initially budgeted $60 million for the project and pinned its hopes for survival on its success.
-To fund it, the cash-starved company cancelled its only other project in production, Crusade starring Arnold Schwarzenegger, costing it $13 million.
-It also sold a $20 million interest in Paul Verhoeven's Showgirls, Last of the Dogmen, and Stargate, and aggressively marketed Cutthroat Island to overseas distributors, promising them it would be a sure hit.
+To fund it, the cash-starved Carolco cancelled its only other project in production, Crusade starring Arnold Schwarzenegger, costing it $13 million.
+Carolco also sold a $20 million interest in Paul Verhoeven's Showgirls, Last of the Dogmen, and Stargate, and aggressively marketed Cutthroat Island to overseas distributors, promising them it would be a sure hit.